Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

-One of the downsides of wood siding is that it needs painting every 4-5 years.
+One of the downsides of wood siding is that it usually needs frequent painting.
 Even fiber cement siding needs painting every 10 years or so.
 Neglecting to do so can result in rotting or warping of your siding.
 Additionally, wood is susceptible to insect and woodpecker damage.
 Failure to fix any deterioration can lead to further problems such as a weakening of your home’s structure.

 Installing vinyl over wood is a common practice provided the siding is in good shape.
 If there is any rotted or warped wood, contractors must remove and repair the damage first.
 Additionally, contractors can install vinyl over brick and stucco depending on the condition of the exterior.

 However, vinyl is flexible and needs a flat surface.
 Your siding will only be as straight and stable as what lies underneath it.
 Therefore, your contractor may need to install a foam board first to level the surface.
 Many types of foam boards are insulating, making your home more energy-efficient.